-from these cultures tend to be more accommodating to small differences and are less concerned about whether or not everyone plays by the same rules.
-Our ability to adapt to contexts that are explicit or implicit is related to our ability to tolerate uncertainty.
+everyone, and people from these cultures tend to be more accommodating to small differences and are less concerned about whether or not everyone plays by the 19.
+What we value and are willing same rules.
+Our ability to adapt to contexts that are explicit or implicit is related to to work for, and varies widely across cultures.

+our ability to tolerate uncertainty.
 Hofstede, G. (1982).
 Culture's consequences (2nd ed.).
 Newbury Park, CA: Sage.

-In Canada, we often look to guiding principles rather than rules for every circumstance, and believe that with hard work, we can achieve our goals even though we do not know the outcome.
+In the United States, we often look to guiding principles rather than rules for every circumstance, and believe that with hard work, we can achieve our goals even though we do not know the outcome.
 In Peru, Chile, and Argentina, however, people prefer to reduce ambiguity and uncertainty, and like to know exactly what is expected and what the probable outcome will be.Samovar, L., Porter, R., & Stefani, L. (1998).
 Communication between cultures (3rd ed.).
 Belmont, CA: Wadsworth.